katyachemistry/developability_scripts/README.md

 * All definitions, formulas, and thresholds are taken from the original antibody structural descriptor article https://www.pnas.org/doi/epdf/10.1073/pnas.1810576116.
 * SASA is calculated using the Shrake–Rupley algorithm via FreeSASA.

----

-If you want, I can also **add a section with example command lines** and sample outputs so someone can run the pipeline out-of-the-box.
-Do you want me to add that?